Ensembl/plant_tools/bench/repeat_libs/README.md

 # nrTEplants

-This document explains the steps required to produce the library of non-redundant transposable elements (TE) of plants, nrTEplants.
+This document explains step-by-step a recipe to produce a library of non-redundant transposable elements (TE).

-The current release can be downloaded from https://github.com/Ensembl/plant_tools/releases/tag/v0.3
+This protocol was used used to produce the library nrTEplants, available at https://github.com/Ensembl/plant-scripts/releases/tag/v0.3

+## 1) Input nucleotide sequences

+Input sequences include both TE libraries, ideally curated and classified, and transcripts/cDNA sequences annotated in plant genomes.
+If you want to analyze your own sequences please save them in folder [repeats/](./repeats/) in FASTA format.

-## TE libraries
+### 1.1) TE libraries

-nrTEplants contains repeated sequences curated and annotated in the following libraries, contained in FASTA format in folder [repeats/](./repeats/):
+Version 0.3 of nrTEplants (Jun2020) contains repeated sequences curated and annotated in the following libraries, contained in FASTA format in folder [repeats/](./repeats/):

 |library|files downloaded|sequences|publication|
 |-------|----------------|---------|-----------|